Verizon/knobs/usage.md

   	Required(FileResource(new File("/path/to/foo.cfg"))))
 ```

-On-disk files can be reloaded ([see below](#reloading) for information about reloading)
+On-disk files can be reloaded.
+[See below](#reloading) for information about reloading configurations.

 ## System Property Resources

-Whilst its rare to use Java system properties to set values, there may be occasions where you want to use them (perhaps as an override of a specific key).
+Although you usually wouldn't want to load your entire configuration from Java system properties, there may be occasions when you want to use them to set specific configuration values (perhaps to override a few bindings).
 Here's an example:

 ```
 import knobs.{Required,SysPropsResource,Config,Prefix}